 Average salary: $49,670

-Get rich: Being tech-savvy with databases is a plus, as is voluntary certification (which typically requires a master's degree).
-The top 10 percent of archivists must put their historical knowledge to use and wisely invest an annual salary of $78,680.
+Opportunities: Being tech-savvy with databases is a plus, as is voluntary certification (which typically requires a master's degree).

 3. English Language and Literature